 While we expected a wealth of sources to be ready and willing, we came to realize many of the international students studying abroad at Cal Poly this quarter were European.
 This homogeneity gave us some misgivings, however, we persisted–knowing that the stories was, nonetheless, there to be told.
 Official, administrative sources also presented potential setbacks.
 The international center has a very strict and busy schedule, and so the usual flag of “I’m a student journalist” didn’t receive the expected amount of attention we were hoping for.
 We hoped they would see the story too and welcome our notepads, but they were, understandably, busy helping make the story happen by orchestrating foreign exchange on campus.
 Some email exchanges did provide us some information we were hoping for though.
 Many international student sources also cancelled interviews.
 Although, we did know they would be at a weekly study abroad student session every Tuesday so that was an efficient contact resource.

 An obvious theme in this story was the cultural differences noticed and felt by these international students living and studying in the US.
 We tried to section off areas for these differences, like socially, academically, politically, etc. Some of the students joked about President Donald Trump and how pathetic they think the US is for electing him, like so many Americans, themselves, do.

-Urenna Evuleocha, a second year from Nigeria who came to Cal Poly for its architecture program, said, “The election completely opened my eyes to the fact that American society is completely trash.”
+Urenna Evuleocha, a second year from Nigeria who came to Cal Poly for its architecture program, had a more personal experience to share.

-If it’s not yet been inferred, the topic of politics was not exactly offering much newness or richness for our story, so we dived into the rut of personal experiences with these international students.
+This personal anecdote gave us insight on where to take our story.
+The topic of politics was not exactly offering much newness or richness, so we dived into the rut of personal experiences with these international students.
 These were themes that we were easily able to generate from our own experiences abroad.